habemus-papadum/stack-notebook/README.md

   to be short lived.
 * Only Linux and macOs are supported.
 The upstream IHaskell has never supported windows, and while my fork takes some small steps to make it more feasible, I don'r really know how hard it would be to get it all the way to the finish line.
-* The provided `Ihaskell` may not build with old `lts` snapshots -- it should be easy to resolve this by using known good old versions of `ihaskell` but will not be addressed within the scope of this exploration
+* The provided `IHaskell` may not build with old `lts` snapshots -- it should be easy to resolve this by bisecting on old versions of `ihaskell` but will not be addressed within the scope of this exploration
 * Only really tested on `lts-9.9`
 * test displays